sajidhamdard/learnjavascript/Interview-Questions-And-Answers/interview-questions-english.md

 ### Question 23.
 What are the different types of data types in javascript?

-There are seven primitive data types in JavaScript:
+There are six primitive data types in JavaScript:

 1. Boolean
-2. Null
-3. Undefined
+2. Undefined
-4. Number
+3. Number
-5. BigInt (added in ES2020)
+4. BigInt (added in ES2020)
-6. String
+5. String
-7. Symbol
+6. Symbol

-And one non-primitive data type: 8.
-Object
+And two non-primitive data types:

+1. object
+2. function

 ### Question 24.
 What is Symbol ?